 Deep frying vs shallow frying

-For shallow frying, there’s a thin layer of oil that coats the bottom of the pan.
-Food items are fried in hot oil but they are not submerged.
+- Shallow frying.
+There should be a thin layer of oil that coats the bottom of the pan.
+Food items can be fried, one side at a time.
 Shallow frying allows food to crisp up with a minimal amount of oil.
-While shallow frying is often considered a healthier option, the final texture will not be as crispy and crunchy.
+Note: the final texture will not be as crispy and crunchy.

 Savory deep-fried inspiration: